Part of Belton Lake

-Day Use: Belton Lakeview Park (to include Belton Lake Scenic Overlook - NEW for 2025!) has Day Use areas ONLY.
+Day Use: Belton Lakeview Park is day use only.
 No over-night camping is permitted.
 Parking is based on first-come, first-serve.
 Parking on grass or roadways is prohibited.
 Day Use hours are 8 a.m. to Sunset daily.
-There are currently no day use fees for Belton Lakeview Park or Belton Lake Scenic Overlook.
+There is a boat ramp day use fee for Belton Lakeview Park.
+These can be paid for on recreation.gov or by QR codes found at the boat ramp parking areas.

 Park Specifics: Belton Lakeview Park Day Use Area is open seasonally, with closure from Oct 1 to March 1.

-Swimming Pools/Inflatables/Bounce Houses/Etc.: Please be advised, waterborne structures such as water slides are not permitted.
-Also, new lake policy requires a lake activity permit for the use of inflatable structures such as inflatable slides, bounce houses, or moon bounces.
-Lake activity permits can be requested through the Belton Lake Office Monday through Friday 8:00am to 4:30pm at 254-742-3050.
+Swimming Pools/Inflatables/Bounce Houses/Etc.: Please be advised, the use of water slides or inflatable structures such as inflatable slides, bounce houses, or moon bounces and not permitted without a lake activity permit.
+Lake activity permits can be requested through the Belton Lake Office Monday through Friday 8:00am to 4:30pm at 254-742-3050 (Except Federal Holidays).

-Small swimming pools are permitted in the park.
-Swimming pools may not exceed a water depth of 5 inches, height of 7 inches, width of 48 inches and length of 48 inches.
-Swimming pools must be moved to a new location each day to prevent damage to the ground surface.
+Swimming pools are not permitted in the park, with the exception of kiddie pools.
+Kiddie pools may not exceed a water depth of 5 inches, height of 7 inches, width of 48 inches and length of 48 inches.
+Pools must be moved to a new location each day to prevent damage to the ground surface.
+Pools may not allow constant flow of water onto ground.

 Dumping: Dumping of household trash (to include vehicle/boat/trailer parts) on USACE properties/parks is prohibited, including park dumpsters.
 Violations of the aforementioned rules may result in a citation.